Using certificates with TPM-protected private keys

 3. Apply changes.

-The connection to the web administration interface will then be lost.
-Depending on the certificate used, a warning message may appear when you go back to the authentication page You can proceed to the website.
+The connection to the web administration interface will be lost.
+A warning message may appear when you go back to the authentication page.
+You can proceed to the website.

 SSL VPN

-1. Go to Configuration > VPN > SSL VPN, Advanced properties area, Used certificates section.
+1. Go to Configuration > VPN > SSL VPN, Advanced properties area, Certificates section.

-• In the Server certificate field, the icon indicates certificates with a TPM-protected private key.
+2. In the Server certificate field, select the desired certificate.
+The icon indicates certificates with a TPM-protected private key.
+The selected certificate must be issued from the same certification authority as the one for the client certificate.

 IPsec VPN